parodos-dev/parodos/README.md

 **workflow-service**

-Provides the APIs to run Workflows defined usinmg the Parodos model.
-It also persists Workflow definitions (and tracks changes of definitions), persists execution state and provides scheduling for long running WorkFlowTasks.
+Provides the APIs to run Workflows defined using the Parodos model.
+It also persists Workflow definitions (and tracks changes of definitions), persists execution state and provides scheduling for long-running WorkFlowTasks.

 **parodos-model-api**

 This is the model used by all services.
 It also contains some abstract definition of WorkflowTask for specific use cases (ie: Assessment, checking a downstream approval).
 At present all Workflows and WorkflowTasks are define as Spring Framework beans.
-More information can be found the the READ of the workflow-service, parodos-model-api and workflow-examples.
+More information can be found the READ of the workflow-service, parodos-model-api and workflow-examples.

 **workflow-examples**

-A stand alone project that can be added to the workflow-service's classpath to provide some samples of what WorkFlows could look like.
+A standalone project that can be added to the workflow-service's classpath to provide some samples of what WorkFlows could look like.
 This is basically a 'Hello Wold' for the workflow-service

 **workflow-engine**

-The current library for exeucting WorkFlow(s) in Parodos service
+The current library for executing WorkFlow(s) in Parodos service

 **notification-service**